TriDF: Triplane-Accelerated Density Fields for Few-Shot Remote Sensing Novel View Synthesis: Introduction

-In this paper, we propose TriDF, a hybrid 3D representation that achieves both fast training and high-fidelity renderings from sparse views in remote sensing scenes.
-Specifically, we explore the potential of the triplane representation in few-shot rendering by discretizing the scene space into three mutually orthogonal feature planes.
-High-frequency color features are mapped onto this compact structure, accelerating model convergence through direct optimization of explicit feature planes.
-Scene geometry is modeled as continuous density fields, while reference features from neighboring views are aggregated using an image-based rendering (IBR) framework to compensate for limited input information.
-Unlike traditional NeRF methods, we separate the modeling of volume density to accelerate convergence, taking advantage of its spatial continuity and simpler distribution patterns.
 Additionally, we introduce the depth-guided optimization based on 3D point clouds to address overfitting issues in few-shot rendering.
 Coarse 3D point clouds are generated through Structure-from-Motion (SfM) and Patchmatch stereo techniques, enabling sparse depth supervision to guide accurate scene geometry reconstruction.
 This approach achieves stable optimization with minimal computational overhead.
 We validate TriDF through extensive experiments on the LEVIR-NVS dataset~\cite{wu2022remote}.
 As shown in Fig.~\ref{fig:introduction}(b), results demonstrate that our approach significantly enhances few-shot rendering quality across diverse scene types while maintaining a substantial advantage in reconstruction speed.

 Our contributions are summarized as follows:

 \begin{itemize} \item We propose a novel hybrid 3D representation TriDF that incorporates the image-based rendering framework and depth-guided optimization, which enables fast and few-shot novel view synthesis in remote sensing scenes.